BraadMartin/simple-graphql-api/readme.md

 	});

 As of 1/19/16, 3 of the 4 core WordPress objects are supported, including Posts, Terms, and Comments.
-Support for Users is planned, but currently the plugin provides read-only access and supports only unauthenticated requests, and Users should only be accessed via authenticated requests.
+Support for Users is planned, but currently the plugin only provides read-only access and supports unauthenticated requests, and Users should really only be accessed via authenticated requests, so this will likely come later as part of a larger support for making authenticated requests.

 Terms and comments can be queried just like posts: